 The MWRRG expects the contract to involve around $650 million of investment in new waste processing facilities.
 Collectively, the facilities will be expected to process around 500,000 tonnes per year of residual municipal solid waste by 2021, increasing to around 700,000 tonnes per year by 2046.

-- Pacific Partnerships and REMONDIS (in a consortium with CPB Contractors and UGL).|
+|Shortlist:||Veolia Environmental Services Australia, Sacyr Environment Australia, and Pacific Partnerships and REMONDIS (in a consortium with CPB Contractors and UGL).|

 |Mar 2020||Expressions of Interest (EOIs) were called for the project, closing on 8 April.
 Bidders were required to propose a technology solution for managing waste, and show their previous experience in building and maintaining social licence for advanced waste processing solutions.|

 |Jun 2020||The MWRRG announced three shortlisted bidders from the EOI process.
 The shortlisted bidders will work with the councils to develop an ‘advanced waste processing solution’.
 MWRRG noted the procurement process is expected to take up to two years.|